TehleelMir/Competitive-Programming/Breadth First Search.md

 <br>
 <br>
 The below coding example is checking if there is a path between node (1) and node (2), in a directed graph.
-And if there is it will print the path between those two nodes, and again that path will be the shorted path possible between these two nodes.
+And if there is it will print the path between those two nodes, and again that path will be the shortest path possible between these two nodes.
 <br>
 <br>
 <p align="center">